Key Takeaways

 Leaders set powerful examples through their own behavior.
 By modeling appropriate vulnerability and self-care, they create permission for staff to prioritize their own mental health.
 This includes:

-When leaders practice what they preach regarding mental health, staff are much more likely to utilize available support resources.
+When leaders practice what they communicate regarding mental health, staff are substantially more likely to utilize available support resources.
+The inverse is equally true: when leaders visibly exempt themselves from the norms they endorse, those norms lose credibility.

 Practical support requires tangible resources.
 Leaders should ensure:

-Without adequate resources, even the best-intentioned mental health initiatives will fail to reach those who need them most.
+Without adequate resources, even well-designed mental health initiatives will fail to reach those who need them most.
+Resource allocation is how an organization signals what it actually values, independent of what its policies say.

 Effective mental health support systems require ongoing evaluation and refinement.
 Leaders should establish metrics to assess both implementation and outcomes: